magnuslim/semantic-schema/README.md

     .endIf
 );

-// validator is implement using ajv. let result = validator.validate(schema, [{
+// validator is implemented with ajv. let result = validator.validate(schema, [{
   type: 1,
   a: 'hello'